-The Chilean electricity market is divided into four segments: Central Interconnected System (SIC), Norte Grande Interconnected System (SING), Aysén and Magallanes.
 Chile is the world’s largest copper exporter, and the energy-intensive nature of that industry creates substantial correlation with power demand growth.
-In 2015, the copper industry consumed 23TWh, which represented 33% of the total power generated in the country that year.
-Mining operations are located in the northern part of the country, mostly serviced by the SING system.
-Although most of the mining industry’s electricity demand occurs in the SING area, two-thirds of the country’s total installed capacity (21GW) is in the SIC system.
+In 2016, for instance, the copper industry alone accounted for 8% and 51% of Chile’s total GDP and exports respectively.
+In 2015, the copper industry consumed 21TWh, which represented 29% of the total power generated in the country that year.
+Mining operations are geographically located in the northern part of the country, mostly serviced by the SING system.